Editorial Nuggets #17 – Jordan

 It's indecent, I know.

-The shape chosen by the brand is fatigue pants.
-These pants of military origin, which the GI's wore when they were not in combat , was part of the official uniform from 1952 to the end of 1980, the OG-107, "OG" meaning "olive green", therefore "olive green".
+The form chosen by the brand is the fatigue pants.
+These pants of military origin, which the GI's wore when they were not in combat , was part of the official uniform from 1952 to the end of 1980, the OG-107, "OG" meaning "olive green".

-Officine Générale has kept the shape of the fatigue pants, with its characteristic large patch pockets on the front, flap pockets on the back and this "olive green" color.
-On the other hand, she has modernized it, with a more fitted cut than the original pants and this herringbone fabric finish.
+Officine Générale has kept the shape of the fatigue pants, with its characteristic large patch pockets on the front, flap pockets on the buttocks and this "olive green" color.
+On the other hand, it has modernized it, with a more fitted cut than the original pants and this herringbone fabric finish.

-Green pants are extremely practical in a wardrobe and their military touch doesn't displease me.
-It goes with blues, browns, camels, white of course, light gray is superb and then if you add purple you can claim your love for the Joker from Batman.
+Green pants are extremely practical in a wardrobe and I like their military touch.
+They go with blue, brown, camel, white of course, light gray is superb and then if you wear purple you can claim your love for the Joker from Batman.

-Fatigue pants can be found at Drapeau Noir, Orslow, The Real McCoy, Champ de Maneuvers, Closed, Universal Works, Aviatic in particular.
-These are paradoxically very current pants, which contemporary brands like to offer.
+Fatigue pants can be found at Drapeau Noir, Orslow, The Real McCoy, Champ de Manoeuvres, Closed, Universal Works, Aviatic in particular.
+Paradoxically, they are very modern pants that contemporary brands like to introduce.

-And I would even tell you that if you have good jeans, beige chinos and olive green fatigue pants, you don't need anything else to dress your legs.
+And I would even say that if you have a good pair of jeans, beige chinos and olive green fatigue pants, you don't need anything else to dress your legs.

 Jordan Maurin Jordan Maurin